Snow in San Francisco? Mild cities don't escape winter storm

 The region, which also includes northwestern Wyoming, was expected to receive up to 8 more inches (20 centimeters) of snow in the mountains by Wednesday.

-Those who ventured out in downtown Helena during a break in the snow shrugged off the minus 4 degree temperature, calling it one prolonged cold snap in what's been a relatively mild winter for Montana.
+Those who ventured out in downtown Helena during a break in the snow shrugged off the minus 4 degree temperature, calling it one prolonged cold snap in what's been a relatively mild winter.

 "It's inconvenient, that's all," said Bruce Schwartz, a 62-year-old retiree.
 "I'm going to work out and spend a lot of time soaking in the hot tub."

-Associated Press writers Olga Rodriguez in San Francisco; Scott Sonner in Reno, Nevada; and Matt Volz in Helena, Montana, contributed to this report.
+Associated Press writers Olga Rodriguez in San Francisco; Scott Sonner in Reno, Nevada; Matt Volz in Helena, Montana; and Terry Chea at Mount Diablo State Park, California, contributed to this report.